ahbreck/Chicago_BI/README.md

 Configuration is provided through the `src/docker/.env.docker` file, which is mounted into the runtime containers so the services can satisfy their `godotenv` requirement.
-The Compose file still enumerates the database variables so Postgres receives the same credentials, but all of those values originate from this single Docker-specific source.
-Override any of the variables by editing that file or defining them inline when calling `docker compose -f src/docker/compose.yaml ...`.
+The Compose file still lists the database environment variables.

 ### Environment files and examples